 - Take your first color (blue) and shake it up really good.
 Start spraying the sides of your cutout.

 - Next, spray the top face with a really good coat.

 - Let the coat dry for a few minutes.
-However, do not let it get too dry because you want your coats to somewhat blend together, but not drip into each other.
+However, do not let it get too dry because you want your coats to somewhat blend together in the transition area, but not drip into each other.

-- Repeat this process with your middle color next (white).
+- Repeat this process with your middle color on the next section (white).
 Add it to the sides, then spray the top face.
-Be careful not to spray too much on the transitional part of the word.
+Be careful to use light coats on the transitional part of the word.

 - Let it dry for a few minutes.

-- Repeat with your final color.
+- Repeat with your final color, the darker shade.
 Spray the sides and then the top face.

 It's that easy to create an ombre look with spray paint!
 If you find that you need to add some touching up, do so only after it has completely dried.